What I didn't do to write a book

 But don’t take this for something it isn’t.
-To say that every morning I sat down at the computer and got a solid hour of writing done before heading to work would be lying.
+It would simply be a lie to say that every morning I sat in front of my computer and got a solid hour of writing done before heading to work.

 Sometimes I got up, drank two, three cups of coffee and just browsed the internet for an hour, breaking the chain.
 Other times I wrote for ten minutes at home and for 30 more on the train.
-And on my best days, I wrote for an hour at home and for the whole train ride.
-And some days I only wrote down one sentence, more often than not starting with “FIXME:”.
+On my best days, I wrote for an hour at home and for the whole train ride.
+On some days I only wrote down one sentence, more often than not starting with “FIXME:”.

 Is there a moral to the story?
 I’m not sure, maybe it’s this one: productivity tools and techniques can only help, they won’t ever do the work for you.